ccapndave/ember.hx/README.md

 --macro macros.EmberJSGenerator.use()
 ```

-If you want to clone the Ember.hx repository directly you need to manually include its dependencies in compile.hxml:
+If you want to clone the Ember.hx repository directly you need to manually include its dependencies in compile.hxml.

+First ensure the dependencies are installed by running:

 ```
 haxelib install tink_core
 haxelib install tink_macros
 ```

+Then add the following to compile.hxml:

 ```
 -lib tink_core